yangdonghun3/deep_sepsis_in_cancer/README.md

 - Deep learning models: ANN, ResNet10, and RNN-LSTM
 - Each training code (Sepsis_prediction_xxx.ipynb) includes our setup and experimental results.
 - The trained models, provided in the "trained_model" directory, can be tested on dummy data using each testing code (Sepsis_prediction_xxx_Test_using_dummy_data.ipynb).
-- In the SHAP_for_RF.ipynb file, important features, that mainly contributed to the proposed sepsis prediction model, are shown.
+- In the SHAP_for_RF.ipynb file, important features, that mainly contributed to the proposed sepsis prediction model (Random Forest-based), are shown.

 ## Contact information
 - Won Chul Cha. wc.cha@samsung.com